-Elmwood Cemetery serves as the final resting place for thousands of Augustans since the 1800s.
+Elmwood Cemetery has served as the final resting place for thousands of Augustans since the 1800s.
 The 34-acre cemetery includes a mausoleum, memorial garden, Veteran's Memorial, and two avenues of flags.

 Visiting Elmwood Cemetery

 Enter the old section from Ohio Street and the new section from 12th Avenue.
 Elmwood Cemetery is open to the public from dawn to dusk.

 Elmwood Cemetery is full of memories and decorations.
 Please decorate your loved one’s grave with:

 - fresh cut flowers on the monument, foundation or grass at anytime,

 - artificial flowers on the monument, foundation or grass November 1 to March 1,

 - artificial flowers on the monument, foundation or grass three days prior to and 10 days following Memorial Day,